xinmengbcr/MolTopolParser/docs/concepts.md

 # How does it work - Concepts

-There could be various type of files involved in a molecular simulation project, for example in a molecular dynamics simulation project, there should be a coordinate file storing the atomic coordinates as the initial structure, a topology file contains system information, force field files storing the force field parameters, and so on.
+Understanding the underlying principles and architecture of MolTopolParser is essential for both using and contributing to the package.
+This section explains the types of files involved in molecular simulation projects, the design principles of MolTopolParser, and the data abstraction model it uses.

+In molecular dynamics simulations, several types of files are typically used, each serving a specific purpose:

+- **Coordinate Files**: Store the initial atomic or molecular coordinates that define the structure of the system.

+- **Topology Files**: Contain detailed system information, including the types of particles and their interactions.

+- **Force Field Files**: Define the forces applied to the particles in the system, specifying parameters such as bond lengths, angles, and torsional angles.
+These files are critical for setting up and running molecular simulations accurately.

 <div class="grid" markdown>